hippiehunter/GifRenderer/README.md

 Usage
 ===========

-Assuming your xmlns looks like this:
+First add the vcxproj's and shared project to your solution then, in the target xaml file assuming your xmlns looks like this:
 ```xml
     xmlns:gif="using:GifRenderer"
 ```